 - Performing quality checks

 Task complexity should also weigh into your decision of which tasks to delegate.
-Many leaders start by handing off relatively simple tasks.
-However, you may also consider delegating tasks that could be mastered with some degree of training or oversight.
+Many leaders start by handing off relatively simple tasks, but you can also delegate tasks that can be mastered with some degree of training or oversight.
 These tasks may include:

 Of course, neither list isn’t all-inclusive.
 The key is to find and delegate tasks that will free up your bandwidth and allow your employees to contribute to your business in meaningful ways.

-.Here are ten tips that can help you and your team succeed:
+.Here are ten tips that can help you and your team succeed through delegation:

 Log into your owner’s portal for articles and advice that can help you lead your team, work through financial and risk concerns, and position your business for sustainable success.